Should You Use a Trust for Estate Management?

 A trust can be a useful tool in estate management, but it can complicate matters.
-If you’re trying to decide whether to set up a trust for your estate, there are a few factors to consider.
+If you’re trying to decide whether to set up a trust for your estate or want to learn how to set up an estate trust, there are a few factors to consider.

 Pro: Avoiding Guardianship or Conservatorship Hearing

 If you become mentally incapacitated during your life, a court procedure will establish who should be in control of your assets.
 This process can be costly, contentious, and time-consuming.
 By creating a revocable living trust, you can assign a successor that will automatically take over without any intervention from the courts.